jcksnvllxr80/Learn-Coding/Days/Day 2 🦁 Sequencing.md

 print("Step 3: Eat breakfast")
 ```

-Explain:

-> “That’s your morning program — the computer runs it one line at a time, top to bottom.”
+That's your morning program — the computer runs it one line at a time, top to bottom.

 ---

 **Step 3 (1 min): Mix it up**
-Now swap two lines — for example, move “Eat breakfast” above “Brush teeth”:
+Now swap two lines — for example, move "Eat breakfast" above "Brush teeth":

 ```python
 print("Step 1: Get out of bed")